umgbhalla/starred/README.md

 ## Rust

+- [fadeevab/design-patterns-rust](https://github.com/fadeevab/design-patterns-rust) - Rust examples for all 23 classic GoF design patterns, and even a little more
 - [warycat/rustgym](https://github.com/warycat/rustgym) - Leetcode Solutions in Rust, Advent of Code Solutions in Rust and more
 - [erg-lang/erg](https://github.com/erg-lang/erg) - A statically typed language that can deeply improve the Python ecosystem
 - [rust-osdev/uefi-rs](https://github.com/rust-osdev/uefi-rs) - Rust wrapper for UEFI.